Measure and Forget Dynamics in Random Circuits: Introduction

-Starting from this setup of random quantum circuits, there have been a number of studies of the effects of random local measurements among the layers of gates, leading to a kind of dynamics called measurement-induced phase transition (MIPT) \cite{ChaomingPhysRevBtheory,YimuBao,YDLiDomainWall}.
-In the context of bipartite isolated quantum systems, the entanglement entropy gradually expands over time, ultimately saturating to a value proportional to the system's size.
+Starting from this setup of random quantum circuits, there have been a number of studies of the effects of random local measurements among the layers of gates, leading to a kind of dynamics called measurement-induced phase transition (MIPT) \cite{YaodongZeno,SkinnerRuhmanNahum,ChanNandkishore,ChaomingPhysRevBtheory,YimuBao,YDLiDomainWall}.
+In the context of bipartite isolated quantum systems, the entanglement entropy gradually expands over time, ultimately saturating to a value proportional to the system's size \cite{NahumGrowth}.
 Introducing projective measurements at random locations acts as a mitigating force, reducing the entanglement and suppressing the entropy growth.
 This interplay gives rise to a notable phenomenon: as the measurement rate increases within a non-integrable systems, a phase transition in the entanglement entropy becomes apparent.
 In the long-time limit, the entropy shifts from being determined by the size of the subsystem (known as the ``volume law'' phase) to being determined by the boundary area (the ``area law'' phase).
 This kind of phase transition has been widely discussed theoretically \cite{YaodongZeno,YDLiDomainWall,ZhangZhang2022NoiseTransition,Liu2024NoisyHybridPRL,Google2023MIPTExperiment} and verified experimentally \cite{Noel2022,Koh2023}.

-The possibility that the dynamics of random quantum circuits might be useful in developing quantum devices---such as quantum memory \cite{Dennis}---or coding protocols, provides motivation to study their long-time behavior, and especially to understand what happens as the systems ultimately forgets the quantum information \cite{Fidkowski2021howdynamicalquantum}.
+The possibility that the dynamics of random quantum circuits might be useful in developing quantum devices or coding protocols---such as low-depth random codes for quantum memory \cite{GullansLowDepth,BrownFawzi}---provides motivation to study their long-time behavior, and especially to understand what happens as the system ultimately forgets the quantum information \cite{Fidkowski2021howdynamicalquantum}.

-In this paper, we study the dynamics of measurement-induced phase transitions (MIPT) in random Clifford circuits when the measurement outcomes are partially forgotten.
-We find a local thermalization rate, independent of system size.
-We study the interplay between measurements and the forgetting process and make a counter-intuitive observation: the entropy diagram (see Fig.~\ref{Fixdepth} and Fig.~\ref{FixN}) reaches a point where it ceases to evolve beyond a certain threshold, despite continued increases in the system size.
-Moreover, we also note the disappearance of the purification transition and leverage these insights from entanglement dynamics for implications about the design of quantum error-correction codes.